-To become a Certified Human Trafficking Victim Assistance Program (HTVAO), an organization MUST show it provides trauma-informed, comprehensive and culturally competent services to Commercially Sexually Exploited Children (CSEC) victims, including residential, educational, life skills, therapeutic and legal services (see list of example documents below).
+To become a Certified Human Trafficking Victim Assistance Program (HTVAO), an organization MUST show it provides trauma-informed, comprehensive, and culturally competent services to Commercially Sexually Exploited Children (CSEC) victims, including residential, educational, life skills, therapeutic, and/or legal services.

-► Trauma-specific services based upon evidence-based practices or evidence-informed practices.
+► Trauma-specific services based upon evidence-based practices or evidence-informed practices; and

-► Joining community organizations, agencies, faith-based organizations, community collaboratives and coalitions to support the development of a trauma-informed community that promotes healthy environments for children, adults and their families
+► Active participation with community organizations, agencies, faith-based organizations, community collaboratives, and coalitions to support the development of a trauma-informed community that promotes healthy environments for children, adults, and their families.